These instructions apply to the Alfa Romeo Stelvio Mk1 (949) 2017-Present.

 If It Still Won’t Auto-Close

-- Hold the switch past the end stop in each direction — the motor must feel the limit to learn it.
+- Hold the switch past the end stop in each direction — the motor must feel the limit to learn it; releasing the instant it stops aborts the learn.

-- Check the glass runs freely — a sticky channel can stop the relearn completing.
+- Check the glass runs freely — a sticky or dry channel can stall the motor early and stop the relearn completing.

 - Persistent fault?
 A window-module or switch issue can store a code — look it up on autodtcs.com.